 This is reality without veils, we have awakened.

 The School of Being Orientation was founded in 1987 by Hans Knibbe, who still directs the school.
 The staff of the school offer workshops, retreats, a three-year post-graduate training, plus a teacher-training program.
 Each year about 300 students follow our courses and trainings.

 Closely connected to the School are several sub-organizations:

 1. The foundation ‘Stichting Zijnsorientatie’ which publishes a biannual magazine, books and videos.

-2. The teachers have organised themselves into a professional association of graduated and registered teachers: BVZB
+2. The teachers have organised themselves into a professional association of graduated and registered teachers: BLZ

 3. The community of dedicated followers of the path have organised themselves into ‘De Zijnskring’, following retreats and training together in small practice groups.